mermora97/Wahoo-Scheduler/README.md

 Paper
 - Continue working on this (Courtney & Hannah)
+- Rachel's RAG Model Implimentation
+  - "Biology undergrad 2nd year 2025"
+  - Uses the input above to query the course description DB using vector imbedding matching
+  - The output is text for the first LLM pass: 1) user query, 2)  text from database - major descriptions/ requirements, 3) system prompt #1 - tells the LLM it's purpose, the output it should provide, instructions to not hallucinate.
+The output of this is input as a new query to be embedded in another vector look up to do a look-up into the courses database (Lou's List).
+The output of this, along with the outputs from the original database lookups from the major descriptions, as well as the OG user query AND system prompt #2 - table format, no class overlap, 12-15 credits per semester, first year students shouldn't have upper level courses, times should be included, other format specifications & specifics for courses.
+- Mercedes' RAG Model Implimentation
+  - "Biology undergrad 2nd year 2025"
+  - Uses input to query the course description database (UVA SIS) using vector imbedding matching
+  - Uses the exact same input to also query the course database (Lou's List) using vector imbedding matching
+  - Whatever output comes from both databases after both querries, we then feed to the LLM to provide a course description for the user

 Research
 - Looking into a better LLM model that considers GPUs vs CPUs to increase computation speed.